Custom HTML Section Details (Registration Form)

 Custom HTML Header

-If you leave both fields blank, the form shows no header for the section.
+If both fields are left blank, the form shows no header for the section.

 Custom HTML Section

-Once a Custom HTML section is named and saved here, it is included in the list of Custom HTML sections under Available Sections on the Plan > Forms > Setup page, where you choose which sections to add to the form.
+Once a Custom HTML section is named and saved here, the section is included in the list of Custom HTML sections under Available Sections on the Plan > Forms > Setup page, where you choose which sections to add to the form.

-Append Data Fields is used to insert dynamic data fields (DDFs) into the Page HTML.
+Append Data Fields inserts dynamic data fields (DDFs) into the Page HTML.

-Page HTML is an unlabeled text area where you edit the HTML that will appear on the page in the form.
+Page HTML is the unlabeled text area where you edit the HTML that will appear on the page in the form.

 Page HTML uses the HTML Editor used in other areas of Certain.